 James Grieve performs best in areas with cooler summers.

-Edinburgh, Scotland 1893, probably descended from an old Scottish culinary variety Pott's Seedling.
+James Grieve was developed in Edinburgh, Scotland, around 1893.
+It is probably descended from an old Scottish cooking apple variety called Pott's Seedling.